NeonHo/CSMLNotebook/Computer Science/CTF/Web/SQL注入.md

 `--dbs` get the databases.
 `-D` specify the database, following:
 - `--tables` get the tables in this database.
-- `-T` specify the table, following `--columns` shows the columns.
+- `-T` specify the table, following:
+	- `--columns` shows the columns.
+	- `-C` specify the columns, following:
--
+		- `--dump` print the value